By Pradeep Pandey · Co-Founder · 16 min read · Updated

 How Does SimpleScheduleAI Address Self-Scheduling Inequity?

 SimpleScheduleAI generates three schedule versions each cycle: balanced, overtime-minimized, and fair-rotation.
 The fair-rotation version distributes weekend and holiday load equitably across the unit based on each nurse’s accumulated load from prior cycles.
 The manager reviews a fairness score for each version and selects the one that fits the current cycle.
 The construction is done before any individual preference negotiation begins.
+See the AI build the three drafts and distribute weekend and holiday load live in the interactive simulator.

 One honest limitation: nurses do not submit preferences directly into a self-service portal.
 The nurse manager collects preferences and inputs them during setup.
 If nurse self-service portal access is a hard requirement for your unit, a hybrid approach, using a communication tool for preference collection alongside managed scheduling for schedule generation, handles both without losing compliance coverage.

 For critical access hospital scheduling at CAH scale, the managed service model addresses the enforcement problem that makes self-scheduling hard to sustain: the fairness rules are applied by the system before the manager reviews the schedule, not after she has already fielded three complaints from staff.
+For the broader treatment of how AI-built nurse schedules work, see AI nurse scheduling.

 For a full look at what CAH-appropriate nurse scheduling software needs to handle beyond fairness, that guide covers the complete feature checklist.
 For more detail on the three-draft scoring model, see how SimpleScheduleAI works.